kasjer/saleae_spiflash/README.md

 Manual installation
 Simply put SpiFlashAnalyzer.dll in the Saleae *Analyzers* folder (typically: C:\Program Files\Saleae LLC\Analyzers).

 For Linux and Mac OSX library needs to be build with Saleae provided build_analyzer.py script.
-Then library then can be copied to *Analyzer* folder in the Logic installation folder.
+The library then can be copied to *Analyzer* folder in the Logic installation folder.

-# To be implemented
-- More manufacturers (Micron, Microchip, Issi, Cypress)
-- 32 addressing mode
-- Custom dummy cycles (now only default manufacturer specific dummy cycle count is used, but some flashes have commands with dummy cycles that can be changed)
-- Make CS optional (this could allow to analyze with higher bit rate)

-## To consider
-Concatenate same commands:
-- read status that returns same result (usually busy) could be shown as single frame
-- series of reads could be shown as single frame when consecutive addresses are used